cseelhoff/RimThreaded/README.md

 RimThreaded enables Rimworld to utilize multiple threads and thus greatly increases the speed of the game.

 CHANGE LOG:

+Version 1.0.17
+-Fixed bug with AttackTargetReservationManager
+-Fixed bug with BattleLog
+-Fixed bug with Pawn_RecordsTracker
+-Fixed bug with ThingOwnerUtility

 Version 1.0.16
 -Fixed bug with BuildableDef
 -Fixed bug with GenAdjFast